feroult/yawp-site/guides/api/models.md

 ---
 # Models

-Endpoit Models represent the schema of your API resources.
+Endpoint Models represent the schema of your API resources.
 Lets take look at some important points of our Person endpoint example:

 ~~~ java